Banana Mango Smoothie (Healthy, No Ice Or Sugar Added)

 Even in college, coffee was much cheaper than a smoothie.

 However, I would treat myself every few months so I didn’t completely miss out.
-Then I started making smoothies at home.
+Then I started making mango banana smoothies at home.

 I wanted to make it as healthy as possible because I know some smoothies have a whole lot of sugar added.

-What fruit goes with banana in a smoothie?
+What fruit goes well with banana in a smoothie?

 Obviously by the title, mango and banana go well together.
 Mango is one of my favorite tropical fruits and is often juicy enough on its own to not have to add extra liquid to your smoothie.

-Some excellent juicy fruits beside mango are pineapple, raspberries, strawberries, blueberries, and peaches.
+Don’t have or like mango?
+Some excellent substitutes are pineapple, raspberries, strawberries, and peaches.

 How do you make a smoothie without ice?